CleverTap/clevertap-cordova/README.md

 Please note that The CleverTapPlugin relies on "CDVRemoteNotification", "CDVRemoteNotificationError" and "CDVPluginHandleOpenURLNotification" broadcasted by Cordova's AppDelegate.m class to handle user push notification permissioning.
 If you change the AppDelegate, ensure to re-broadcast these events from the appropriate handlers.
 [See the included example Starter Project](https://github.com/CleverTap/clevertap-cordova/blob/master/Starter/platforms/ios/CleverTapStarter/Classes/AppDelegate.m).

-Afterwards, call the following from your Javascript.

-    CleverTap.registerPush();

 To register the user push token please replace the default Cordova behavior in the AppDelegate.m in the `application:(UIApplication*)application didRegisterForRemoteNotificationsWithDeviceToken:(NSData*)deviceToken` as follows: